- This event has passed.

 - Printed & Bound Course Manual

 - 2 yoga blocks

 - 2 yoga blankets (Mexican blankets work best).
 Do not bring cotton throws are irregularly, non-matching sized blankets.

 - 1 yoga strap.
 Quick release buckle highly recommended.
 Cotton preferred.

-Module 14 is offered in the spring and fall of each year.
+Module 14 is generally offered in the spring and fall of each year.